ksylor/ohshitgit/README.md

 # The official home of Oh Shit, Git!?!
+(and the swear-free version at Dangit, Git!?!

+Thanks for coming!
+If you've volunteered to help add a new language translation to the site, THANK YOU!!!
+Hopefully this process will be super simple for you, and please do let me know if anything can be improved - the best way is to tweet at me @ksylor or @ohshitgit, or create a PR and I'll get tagged in automatically.

 # Development
 The site is built using the Eleventy (11ty) static site generator, and is deployed to Netlify.